 - Master of Disguise: Tree is one of these, hence his ability to kill a high-ranking Colonel and take his place.
-Though he's not very good at disposing of them body without the word getting out.
+Though he's not very good at disposing of the body without the word getting out.

 - Moment Killer: Johnny and Tso-Tsing are enjoying some private time in the epilogue when they're interrupted — first by Cmdr.
 Yarnell trying to give Johnny a new assignment, then by Zulu and Hong Kong busting in on them and bringing half of Hawaii with them for an impromptu party.

 - Pilot Movie: Painfully so — a great deal of time is spent on exposition that has nothing to do with the plot and everything to do with establishing backstory for an ongoing series.
 Hell, the film's M even outright says "See you again, same time, same place."